Jamming (physics)

+However, the square-root singularity of $g(r)$ as seen from simulations was not present.
+The full solution, including critical scaling, was shown by Charbonneau et al. in 2014.

 Systems which are consuming energy are also sometimes described as being jammed.
 An example is traffic jams, where due to jamming the average velocity of cars on a road may drop sharply.
 Here the cars on a road may be thought of like a granular material or a non-Newtonian fluid that is being pumped through a tube.
 There under certain conditions the effective viscosity may rapidly increase, dramatically increasing the granular material or fluids's resistance to flowing and so causing the velocity to drop or even come to a complete stop.
 In this analogy the cars are like the grains in a granular material and if they are dense enough (i.e., closely enough spaced along the road) then interactions between the cars (as they must avoid each other to avoid crashing) cause jamming.
 A simple model of this behavior is the Nagel-Schreckenberg model.

 The notion of jamming can also be considered from a biophysical perspective to characterize the arrest of cellular motion.
 Cell motility is of importance in many biological processes including tissue morphogenesis, wound healing, and cancer invasion.

 Characterizing the mechanisms that result in these "jamming" and "unjamming" phenomena can yield a more nuanced view of tissue development and aid in identifying new targets for disease therapies.

 Identifying properties defining these cellular phase changes has been a topic of recent interest.
 Cell density-based jamming is analogous to particle jamming in physical science, as the viscosity of a group of cells, like a group of particles, will increase as cell density increases.
 Other key parameters uniquely discussed for cell jamming include cell shape, cell-cell contact, and cell motion, studied in both embryonic organization and asthma.
 These factors are closely related to each other.
-In one attempt to illustrate the mechanisms of cell jamming, Lawson-Keister et. al. use three factors: a) density, b) geometric incompatibility, and c) fluctuations.
+In one attempt to illustrate the mechanisms of cell jamming, Lawson-Keister et al. use three factors: a) density, b) geometric incompatibility, and c) fluctuations.
 Efforts of experimentally quantifying cellular viscoelastic phases include in-vivo injection of force-sensing ferrofluid, micropipette aspiration, and 3D digital image correlation of cellular displacement.

+In recent years, jamming as a limiting case of the glassy transition, once an active area of research, has seen a petering of interest.